biosustain/Maud/docs/how_maud_works/data_model.rst

 specifies what kind of prior each parameter should have.
 The options are independent 1d, independent 2d or multivariate 1d.

-`StanInputTrain and StanInputTest
+`StanInput
 <https://github.com/biosustain/Maud/tree/master/src/maud/data_model/stan_input.py>`_
-specify what data can possibly go into Maud's Stan input dictionaries, performs validation and sets out what these dictionaries should look like.
+specifies what kinds of data can go into Maud's Stan input dictionaries and performs validation.